Natural Resources Field Trip

 - The Natural Resources Field Trip fills quickly.
 Registration is on a first come, first serve basis.

 - Please plan to have one or two adults, in addition to the teacher, to accompany each class while participating in the field trip.
+(For classrooms of 25 or more, please contact the 4-H office at the point of registration to organize smaller station sizes.)

 - Field trip operates rain or shine.
 Please have students dress accordingly as it can be wet and/or cold.